Existence of unimodular triangulations - positive results: Dilations and the KMW Theorem

-Although we defined box points as equivalent classes, let us now think of $\m$ and $\m'$ as representatives for theie classes.
+\begin{proof} Although we defined box points as equivalent classes, let us now think of $\m$ and $\m'$ as representatives for their classes.
 That is, $\m$ and $\m'$ are two lattice points in the ambient lattice $\Lambda$.

 Let $F_0$ be the minimal face of the $\rootA$-dicing of $\Delta$ containing $\m$. $F_0$ might not be equal to $F$, since $F_0$ may not be a face of $\Delta$, but without loss of generality (by changing the representative for $\m$ if needed) we can assume that $\aff(F_0)\subset \aff(F)$.
 (This is because the flat spanned by $F$ contains representatives for $\m$, and the $\rootA$-dicing induced by $\Delta$ is a hyperplane arrangement refining the flat spanned by every face of $\Delta$).
 For the same reason, we assume that the minimal face $F'_0$, of the $\rootA$-dicing of $\Delta'$ containing $\m'$, satisfies $\aff(F'_0)\subset \aff(F')$.